I. Product Identification

 III.
 Composition/Information on Ingredients

-Molybdenum, addition of Ti, Zr, La, Y oxides <1% mass fraction.
+Molybdenum, the addition of Ti, Zr, La, Y oxides <1% mass fraction.
 No hazardous components.

 IV.
 First-Aid Measures